-New reactor facilities
+New reactor facility projects

-The Canadian Nuclear Safety Commission (CNSC) makes independent, fair and transparent decisions on licensing new reactor facilities.
-For further details, see Licensing process for Class 1A facilities.
+The CNSC makes independent, fair and transparent decisions on licensing new reactor facilities.
+For further details, see the licensing process for Class IA facilities.

 Current licensing activities

-Current pre-licensing vendor design reviews (VDRs)
+Current pre-licensing vendor design reviews

-Licensing process for Class IA facilities:
+Licensing process for Class IA facilities

 All reactor facilities are Class IA facilities under the Class I Nuclear Facilities Regulations.